 - The Rand McNally OverDryve 7 RV is lightning fast to lock onto a satellite and has an amazing rich color display.
 There is a suction cup that mounts to the windshield and then the GPS head mounts magnetically to the suction cup for quick dismounting and remounting.

-- This GPS can be blue-toothed to your cell phone allowing you to check traffic and weather conditions on your route.
+- This GPS can connect via Bluetooth to your cell phone, allowing you to check traffic and weather conditions on your route.
 You can also use it to find fuel and rest stops.
 You can play music through it and connect via an internet search function just like a cell phone or tablet.
-You do have to use blue tooth to enable this function.
+You will need Bluetooth to enable this function.

-- There is a built-in dash camera - eliminating the need for an external camera.
-It also has a built-in compass and altimeter which are both very handy and accurate and can be programed for the specifications of your specific RV.
+- There is a built-in dash camera, eliminating the need for an external camera.
+It also has a built-in compass and altimeter, which are both handy, accurate, and can be programed for the specifications of your RV.
 You can track and log your route of choice and determine fuel costs and consumption.
 Additionally, you can track your RV maintenance.
-It also has ability program favorite types of routes and points of interest.
+It also has the ability to program favorite types of routes and points of interest.

-There are several other features that give this RV GPS a thumbs up, but choosing to be transparent in our review, we have also included a couple features that were not as positive.
+There are several other features that make this RV GPS useful, but since we want to be transparent in our review, we have also included a couple features that were not as positive.

-- The OverDryve unit did not come with a written Operator’s manual.
+- The OverDryve unit did not come with a written manual.
 There is a basic setup card that lacks detail in explaining all the functionality of the unit.
-We had to conduct some of our own research to learn about the GPS in order to become comfortable using it
+We had to conduct some of our own research to learn about the GPS to become comfortable using it.

 - The unit creates a challenge when programming your route, so knowing the specific street name is a must.
 We found plugging in the latitude and longitude coordinates is the best way to load some of our destinations.

-Even with the cons of the unit, we love the much-improved Rand McNally OverDryve 7 RV GPS.
-We are learning the more we use it the more we love it.
-The added features make it a great tool - not only for navigation but also for other tablet options.
+Even with the cons of the unit, we love the Rand McNally OverDryve 7 RV GPS.
+The more we use it, the more we love it.
+The added features make it a great tool, not only for navigation but also for other tablet options.

-We are confident in its ability to safely navigate us on our desired route.
-As seasoned RV travelers, we still choose to follow-up use of the Rand McNally OverDryve 7 RV GPS by verifying our routes in our Trucker's Atlas.
+As seasoned RV travelers, we still choose to follow-up use of the Rand McNally OverDryve 7 RV GPS by verifying our routes in our Trucker’s Atlas.
+But overall, we are confident in its ability to safely navigate us on our desired route.